 Stanford University is among your best bets if you're planning on studying Computer Science.
-Stanford University offers graduate degrees in compsci for those interested in an advanced degree.
+Compsci is a popular choice at Stanford University with over 273 graduates in 2018.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 Due to Stanford University's fantastic on-time graduation rate of 75.0%, students typically acquire significantly less debt compared to what they would at other institutions.
 Stanford University requires first-year students to live on-campus.
 If you are considering finding out more, you can view every one of Stanford University's rankings here.

 Every student who is interested in Computer Science needs to check out University of Pennsylvania.
 Students from the computer science program at University of Pennsylvania earn 44.8% more than the typical graduate with the same degree.
 University of Pennsylvania is among the largest schools in Pennsylvania.